 There is more but why waste our readers’ time?
 Suffice it to say that Buzzfeed Editor-in-Chief Ben Smith’s staunch backing of Leopold’s report is likely to come back to bite him.
 “We stand by our reporting and the sources who informed it,” tweeted Smith, “and we urge the Special Counsel to make clear what he’s disputing. “

 Smith’s comments indicate he is willing to go out on a limb for his reporters, a noble quality in an Editor-in-Chief should the publication’s story prove true – but nothing short of folly if it turns out to be false.
 Considering the response by the Office of the Special Counsel, it seems that Leopold and Smith may be so far out on the limb that they can no longer see the tree trunk.
-Should Leopold be given the opportunity to ply his trade again elsewhere, it should probably come with a warning attached.We value your comments!
-Please weigh in on our comment section below.
+Should Leopold be given the opportunity to ply his trade again elsewhere, it should probably come with a warning attached.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com